-Slow living is more than an aesthetic that fits into perfect Instagram squares; it’s a way of living that acknowledges today’s fast past of life.
-It denies that burnout equates to success and that doing as many things as possible as quickly as possible is always the optimum.
+Slow living is more than a rural-inspired aesthetic that fits into perfect Instagram squares; it’s a way of living that acknowledges today’s fast past of life.
+It denies that burnout equates to success and that doing as many things as possible as quickly as possible is always the optimum for your own well-being and for the planet’s.
 There is no one way to practise slow living – different people may embrace slower moments in different areas of their lives.
-And, despite the aforementioned beautiful aesthetics on social media, it isn’t just reserved for those who live in the countryside with rustic kitchens and linen tableware.
+And, despite the aforementioned beautiful aesthetics on social media, it isn’t just reserved for those who live in the countryside.
 Discover our interpretation of slow living in the modern era.

 Slow Living in The Modern Era is…